 Distance: 5.4km return

-Mount Macedon offers some of the best trail running routes in Victoria, but the Camel's Hump rewards runners with views from the highest peak in the Macedon Ranges.
+Mount Macedon offers some of the best trail running routes in Victoria and Camel's Hump rewards runners with views from the highest peak in the ranges.
 It's a popular trail for new runners with clearly marked tracks, some entertaining dips and a steep ascent to the top.
 To complete this route as a loop, park at Cameron picnic ground and follow the signs to Camel's Hump.
 After a quick breather, descend the same way back.
 If you want to extend the loop by an extra 10km, head towards Clyde Track and Alton Road, then follow signs to Macedon station and Cameron picnic ground.

 10. Lake Circuit Trail, Lysterfield Park